Grasshopper management in canola: Thresholds, identification, and control strategies

 Grasshoppers, like many other insects, tend to eat more and grow faster in hot, dry weather.
 This weather also limits fungal infection.

 Rain promotes rapid plant growth and will reduce the economic risk from grasshoppers.
-Robust plants can suffer more damage without a yield loss.
-High humidity also increases fungal infection of grasshoppers, which can greatly reduce local populations.
+That’s because robust plants can suffer more damage without a yield loss.

 Stages